 CPRJ Short Volume

-Calamos Russell 2000 Structured Alt Protection ETF – July (CPRJ) operates in the Financial Services sector, specifically the Asset Management industry, with a market capitalization near $56.2M, listed on AMEX, carrying a beta of 0.28 to the broader market.
-Calamos Structured Protection ETFs are designed to match the positive price return of the Russell 2000 up to a defined cap while protecting against 100% of losses over a one-year period (before fees and expenses). public since 2024-07-01.
+Calamos Russell 2000 Structured Alt Protection ETF – July (CPRJ) operates in the Financial Services sector, specifically the Asset Management industry, with a market capitalization near $56.4M, listed on AMEX, carrying a beta of 0.27 to the broader market.
+These Calamos Structured Protection ETFs are engineered to deliver a dual benefit: capturing the positive price growth of the Russell 2000 index, up to a specified maximum, while simultaneously safeguarding investors against 100% of losses over a one-year timeframe. public since 2024-07-01.

 Short volume measures the number of shares sold short on a given day as reported by FINRA.
 Tracking short volume relative to total volume helps identify unusual bearish sentiment or short-squeeze potential.